dineshRaja29/DimensionalityReduction-Visualization/README.md

 * Load the Data (MNIST)
 * Apply PCA for dimensensionality reduction
-* Visualize the higher space data into the 2D or 3D
+* Visualize the higher space data into the 2D or 3D using t-SNE